madgen/madgen.github.io/posts/2018-09-28-Automatic-Subgoal-Scheduling-for-Datalog.markdown

 And voilà, we have a $rainbow$ subgoal with an adornment for its second parameter `b` and $hash$ subgoal with an adornment for its first parameter `b` as required.
-As all extralogical predicates are used in subgoals with adornments that match their modes, the program is safe to invoke.
+As all extralogical predicates are used in subgoals with adornments that match their modes, the program is safe to execute.

 ### Checking invocation safety